NV Misdemeanors: Public Intoxication, Disturbing the Peace & Trespassing

 “What happens in Vegas, stays in Vegas,” is a popular phrase in our community.
 Sadly, that’s not true if you get into trouble with the law.
-Public intoxication, disturbing the peace, trespassing, or other types of crimes can stay in your record forever, unless you get your cases dimissed/closed and record sealed.
+Public intoxication, disturbing the peace, trespassing, or other types of crimes can stay in your record forever, unless you get your cases dismissed/closed and record sealed.
+If you are facing DUI or criminal charges of any kind in Clark County, Nevada please connect with our Las Vegas criminal defense attorneys now.

 Because Las Vegas daily attracts visitors from across the globe and is home to countless clubs and casinos, it is not uncommon for an individual to be taken into custody for ‘public intoxication’ (NRS 458.260) or for being ‘drunk and disorderly.’
 Under Nevada law, however, counties, cities, and towns are not permitted to criminalize drinking alcohol, being intoxicated, or being an alcoholic.